icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [ngx-lift](https://github.com/wghglory/ngx-lift) - This project has been crafted to enhance and simplify your Angular development experience.
 In the dynamic web development landscape, Angular stands out as a robust framework, and `ngx-lift` and `clr-lift` complement it by offering a collection of utilities, operators, and components.
 * [firestitch](https://github.com/orgs/Firestitch/repositories) - [Firestitch](https://firestitch.com/) has a ton of open source Angular solutions.
 * [ngx-tools](https://github.com/studiohyperdrive/ngx-tools) - A mono-repo providing several of the Angular based packages created and maintained by the [Studio Hyperdrive](https://studiohyperdrive.be/) team.
 * [ngx-utility](https://github.com/OPI-PIB/ngx-utility) - Various helpers for forms, zones, DOM manipulation, HTTP requests, and more.
+* [ssv.ngx](https://github.com/sketch7/ssv.ngx) - Mono-repo of libraries from [sketch7](https://github.com/sketch7). [ngx.command](https://github.com/sketch7/ssv.ngx/tree/master/libs/ngx.command#readme) is a command pattern implementation for Angular. [ngx.ux](https://github.com/sketch7/ssv.ngx/blob/master/libs/ngx.ux/README.md) provides UX essentials and utilities for building apps.

 #### Modals